artefactory/supinfo_mlops_course/lessons/05-model-deployment/README.md

         docker image rm prediction_server
         ```

-7. Once you're done with this simple version, your turn to build a more complex version of the api that pulls the model from the running MLFlow server.
-    > **Note**: You can find the solution to this lab in the `solution.zip`.

-8. Locust inside the jupyter container (you should be inside the `05-model-deployment` directory):
+7. Locust inside the jupyter container (you should be inside the `05-model-deployment` directory):
-    1. Run locust:
+    1. Run locust targeting the api running:
         ```bash
         locust -f ./locust/locustfile.py --host=http://localhost:8000
         ```
-    3. Go to `http://localhost:8089` to see the locust dashboard
+    2. Go to `http://localhost:8089` on your browser to see the locust dashboard.
+        - You can define the target number of users (peak concurrency), the spawn rate (users started/second) and how long the test should run (you might need to expend the *Advanced options* item).

-    4. Start the swarm
+    3. Start the swarm
+    4. You can see the results of the test on the dashboard.
+And save the results to a file by clicking on the *Download data* tab and *Download Report*.

+### Your turn!
+Once you're done with this simple version, your turn to build a more complex version of the api that pulls the model from the running MLFlow server.
+> **Note**: You can find the solution to this lab in the `solution.zip`.